Meet our speakers

 Emma Fagan

-General Manager, Policy and Regulatory AffairsAkaysha Energy
+General Manager, Policy and Regulatory AffairsAkaysha

 Prior to joining Akaysha Energy, Emma held several key positions, including Energy Policy and Business Development Manager at Tesla and Senior Manager at Energetics.
 At Tesla, she played a pivotal role in advancing energy storage and distributed energy solutions across Australia.
 Her time as a board member of the Clean Energy Council further solidified her influence in shaping national energy policies and carbon strategies.